rahul-gharat/dronahq-docs/docs/actionflows-on-events/iterating-multiple-blocks.md

 # Iterating multiple blocks

 We can use `Iterate Tasks` in action flow, to execute multiple set of repeated actions on array of data.
-Below are the various ways in which you can iterate mutiple blocks
+Below are the various ways in which you can iterate multiple blocks

 ## Setting up Iterate Tasks